 Dramatic coastlines, Arctic wildlife, and Inuit culture await you in Canada’s newest territory of Nunavut.
-Established in 1999, Nunavut is the largest province in the country and represents Canada’s true Arctic.
-Although it’s the largest territory in area, Nunavut is also the least populated in Canada with only about 35,000 people, mostly of Inuit descent.
+Established in 1999, Nunavut is the largest territory in the country and represents Canada’s true Arctic.
+Although it’s the largest territory in the area, Nunavut is also the least populated in Canada with only about 35,000 people, mostly of Inuit descent.

 On our Nunavut guided tours, backpack the world's most remote areas, spot mythical narwhals, and cruise through the fabled Northwest Passage.
 If you thought that the great age of exploration on Earth was over, wait until you see the vastness of Nunavut.
 Shall we explore the world again?